Common Decking Mistakes and How to Avoid Them

 These are not suggestions; they are requirements and standards that keep you and your family safe.
 These requirements are locally administered through the Building Commission WA, WA regions and have more localised conditions (Perth).

-And by working with registered installers such as Eco Carpentry for Trex composite decking, you receive a warranty that DIY installations can’t offer.
+Working with registered installers like Eco Carpentry for Trex composite decking provides you with a warranty that DIY installations cannot offer.
 That’s no small thing when you’re dumping thousands into your outdoor space.

 Getting It Right the First Time

 The reality about deck installation mistakes is that their repair often costs more than the original job should have cost in the first place.
-Sometimes a lot more.
+Often, the repairs end up costing significantly more.

-That wavy deck with the jacked-up footings?
-You’re not simply taking up boards and putting down new ones, but you’re having to excavate and reconstruct that frame, the whole nine yards.
+Is there a wavy deck with jacked-up footings?
+Excavating and rebuilding that frame is more involved than just picking up boards and placing new ones.
 Those drainage issues are creating rot?
 The damage is spreading in ways you can’t see.

 If you are considering timber decking or something more low-maintenance, like a composite deck, and whether it’s a sectioned-off area or an outdoor living space complete with screens and levels, getting the dimensions right is crucial.

 Here at Eco Carpentry, we have designed hundreds of decks in Perth.
-We’ve corrected plenty that others got wrong, too.
-And honestly?
-We would much prefer to get it right the first time.
+We've also corrected many mistakes made by others.
+And truthfully?
+We'd much rather do it correctly the first time.

 Ready to finally have your deck done right?
 Contact Eco Carpentry today for a professional quote.